 What is Ethereum Classic?

-Ethereum Classic is the name of a blockchain.
-Blockchains are financial accounting ledgers that track the flow of digital, cryptographically secured coins called cryptocurrencies.
+Ethereum Classic is the name of a blockchain, which are financial accounting ledgers that track the flow of digital, cryptographically secured coins called cryptocurrencies.
 These ledgers are maintained by an anonymous network of computers, known as miners or validators.
-Networks like Ethereum Classic, Ethereum and Bitcoin are secured by independent miners; these are powerful computers that validate transactions on the networks by solving complicated maths puzzles.
+Networks like Ethereum Classic, Ethereum, and Bitcoin are secured by independent miners.
+These are powerful computers that validate transactions on the networks by solving complicated maths puzzles.

 Ethereum Classic is the original version of the Ethereum blockchain.
 Ethereum was created in 2015 by a team led by Vitalik Buterin, a Canadian who emigrated from Russia as a child.
 He learned about Bitcoin from his dad, a computer scientist called Dmitry, and set off on creating a blockchain that could do one thing Bitcoin couldn’t: host decentralized applications.
 These applications run on something called smart contracts; these are self-enforcing bits of computer code that can be triggered by cryptocurrencies.
 Ethereum also allowed for the creation of tokens: cryptocurrencies that are backed by Ethereum’s mining technology but are otherwise unaffiliated with the blockchain.

 According to DeFi Pulse, Ethereum’s decentralized applications host well over $100 billion dollars, and power applications as diverse as decentralized lending protocols and non-custodial exchanges.
-You may have heard of a special type of smart contract popularised by Ethereum: it’s called a non-fungible token, or NFT.
+You may have heard of a special type of smart contract popularized by Ethereum: it’s called a non-fungible token, or NFT.
 These are unique tokens that can represent something other than money, like art or a short video.
-One of these tokens bore the work of a digital artist called Beeple.
-It sold for $69 million in early 2021.
+A token that bore the work of a digital artist called Beeple sold for $69 million in early 2021.

 The thing is, most of this activity happens on what we now know as Ethereum, and not Ethereum Classic.
-This is because of a failed attempt to do something that is commonplace on Ethereum right now, and a topic du jour: creating a decentralised autonomous organisation.
-Also known as DAOs, these are essentially decentralised public companies.
+This is because of a failed attempt to do something that is commonplace on Ethereum right now, and a topic du jour: creating a decentralized autonomous organization.
+Also known as DAOs, these are essentially decentralized public companies.
 But true DAOs are like cooperatives: there are no leaders, and people can buy shares in the DAO (a little like buying stock in a public company) and then use those shares to vote on what the DAO should do.